Monotone homotopies and contracting discs on Riemannian surfaces: Introduction.

 Our second theorem deals with the general case of a simple contractible curve on a surface endowed with a Riemannian metric.

 \begin{Thm} Let $M$ be a closed Riemannian surface of diameter $d$.
 Let $\gamma:[0,1] \longrightarrow M$ be a simple closed curve in $M$, and $q$ a point on $\gamma$.
-If there exists a homotopy between $\gamma$ and a point that passes through closed curves of length not exceeding $L$, then there exists a homotopy that contracts $\gamma$ to $q$ through loops that are based at $q$ and have length $\leq 3L+2d+\epsilon$. \end{Thm}
+If there exists a homotopy between $\gamma$ and a point that passes through closed curves of length not exceeding $L$, and if Conjecture \ref*{conj:hom_to_mono_gen} is true, then there exists a homotopy that contracts $\gamma$ to $q$ through loops that are based at $q$ and have length $\leq 3L+2d+\epsilon$.

-Our proof of Theorem \ref*{Theoremmain} and our proof of Theorem \ref*{Theoremmain1} each uses the following theorem of independent interest proven by Gregory R. Chambers and Yevgeny Liokumovich in [CL]: